adwaitnd/adwaitnd.github.io/_posts/2017-01-21-prime-directive.markdown

 Fun observation: Amazon has a near monopoly on the cardboard used to make protest signs

+Must be a part of their "Prime Directive".

 There has to be an English word for this situation that I can't think of.

-Part of their "Prime Directive"?
+Perhaps irony?